Grab all 5 weaves as Illustrator repeating patterns to add to your designs.

 Below are some common structures including a plain weave (often seen in plaids), basketweave (oxford shirts use this one), twill (denim uses this structure), herringbone (common in suiting and shirting), and houndstooth (frequently seen in wools).

 In a textile class that I took, we learned about weave structures by taping actual warp and weft yarns to paper and making small woven patterns.
 It’s a great exercise if you’re still confused about how the yarns work together to form different patterns.
-Unfortunately, living in a tiny NYC apartment does not provide me with the space to store craft supplies, so I cannot document how to do this.
-I did however trip over this article which, although not fashion related, shows a variety of different designs woven with strips of paper.
-The concept is exactly the same, so cut up some paper or yarn and get weaving!
+This article shows a variety of different designs woven with strips of paper.